Syllabus - Topics in Econometrics (ECO5106)

 Overview

-This project can be handed-in in teams of two but you can also do it alone if prefered.
+This project can be handed-in in teams of two but you can also do it alone if preferred.
 Your team will design and implement a simulation that replicates an analysis one of you might pursue in their master’s thesis.
 Think of this as an opportunity to get an early start on a potential research idea — though it does not need to be something you will actually work on in your thesis.

 You will generate synthetic data, specify a data-generating process (DGP), define an identification strategy, and estimate a regression model to recover a causal effect of interest.
 Because you generate the data, you will know the “true” effect, which allows you to examine how well your empirical strategy recovers it.